 The potential for slope failures within the Jay Pit that could destabilize the Jay Dike will be controlled through investigation to characterize rock quality and structurally controlled features, with incorporation of findings from this investigation into the pit wall design and dike alignment selection.
 The setback distance between the dike and open pit will be revised once additional site investigation is conducted to confirm that failure surfaces impacting the dike's performance would have a minimum factor of safety of 1.5.
 In addition, further site investigation and ongoing geological mapping during operations will be carried out to confirm design assumptions and demonstrate a good understanding of geological conditions, identifying areas that may require additional design or monitoring considerations.
 Monitoring during operations will include geological structural mapping, visual inspections for evidences of slope instability, slope displacement monitoring using prisms, seepage monitoring, and pore pressure measurements in the pit walls using piezometers.
 Results of the monitoring program during operations should provide early warnings of potential pit wall instabilities.
 Guidelines for blasting vibrations from open pit operations have been developed to avoid impacts to fish in nearby waterbodies and are more stringent than those required to ensure integrity of the cut-off wall.
-As such, failure of the dike due to blast induced vibration is considered very rare.
+As such, failure of the dike due to blast induced vibration is considered extremely unlikely to occur over the life of the Project (likelihood E).

-Other causes for dike breach including slope instability and overtopping were considered to have an even lower likelihood for the following reasons:
+Other causes for dike breach including slope instability and overtopping were considered to have lower likelihood for the following reasons:

-- Slope failures resulting in loss of the seepage control element (dike breach) are considered very rare due to the high shear strength of the rockfill and wide crest of the dike.
+- Slope failures resulting in loss of the seepage control element (dike breach) could occur due to the high shear strength of the rockfill and wide crest of the dike.
 The larger failure surface required to compromise filters and low permeability element significantly reduces the likelihood of this failure mechanism, which requires a minimum factor of safety of 1.5 to be met during operations.
-In addition, the dike has been designed to sustain an earthquake with frequency of 1 in 2,500 years (very rare event). - A dike breach due to overtopping is considered very rare.
-Causes for overtopping could be higher water levels in Lac du Sauvage due to increased inflows or blockage of outlets, wave runup, or large settlements of the dike (larger than 2.5 m) that could compromise freeboard.
+In addition, the dike has been designed to sustain an earthquake with frequency of 1 in 2,500 years.
+Thus, the likelihood of this hazard scenario was estimated at less than 1% probability or extremely unlikely to occur (likelihood E). - A dike breach due to overtopping could occur due to higher water levels in Lac du Sauvage due to increased inflows or blockage of outlets, wave runup, or large settlements of the dike (larger than 2.5 m) that could compromise freeboard.
 Freeboard of the dike has been designed to account for inflows and water levels associated to the 1 in 1,000 year flood and also include wave runup in the calculations.
 In addition, if higher than expected waves are generated due to wind, the broad upstream rockfill platform between the low permeability element and Lac du Sauvage in combination with the rockfill berm should serve as spilling basin, and presence of rockfill and filter material adjacent to the cut-off wall reduce the chances for erosion of the low permeability element that could compromise retention of water and/or lead to a dike breach.
 Static settlement of the rockfill and filters can be compensated by placement of additional material to maintain the specified freeboard requirements during operations.
 Seismic induced settlements are not expected to result in complete loss of freeboard (estimated to be less than 2.5 m) and can also be compensated for by placement of additional rockfill after the earthquake.
+The likelihood of this hazard scenario was thus estimated at less than 1% probability or extremely unlikely to occur (likelihood E).